paoloose/ERT-laboratory/backend/README.txt

 Install pygimli manually from source: https://www.pygimli.org/compilation.html#sec-build

-The rabbitmq server is not configured to work.
-The backend is curently behind a django server and the rabbitmq server is not used.
+The rabbitmq server is configured to work, however, is currently not plugged into the main application.

+The Flask server doesn't connect to rabbitmq by default.